Jules Feiffer: Author

 Feiffer also wrote and drew one of the earliest graphic novels, the hardcover Tantrum (Alfred A. Knopf, 1979), described on its dustjacket as a "novel-in-pictures".
 Like the trade paperback The Silver Surfer (Simon & Schuster/Fireside Books, August 1978), by Marvel Comics' Stan Lee and Jack Kirby, and the hardcover and trade paperback versions of Will Eisner's A Contract with God, and Other Tenement Stories (Baronet Books, October 1978), this was published by a traditional book publisher and distributed through bookstores, whereas other early graphic novels, such as Sabre (Eclipse Books, August 1978), were distributed through some of the first comic-book stores.

 Feiffer's autobiography, Backing into Forward: A Memoir (Doubleday, 2010), received positive reviews from The New York Times and Publishers Weekly, which wrote:

 His account of hitchhiking cross-country invades Kerouac territory, while his ink-stained memories of the comics industry rival Michael Chabon's Pulitzer Prize–winning fictional portrait.
 Feiffer was drafted into the U.S. Army in 1951 during the Korean War, where he did animation for the Signal Corps.
 His two years in the military gave Feiffer fodder for the trenchant Munro (about a child who is drafted).
 Such satirical social and political commentary became the turning point in his lust for fame, which finally happened, after many rejections, when acclaim for his anxiety-ridden Village Voice strips served as a springboard into other projects.

 Feiffer has had retrospectives at the New York Historical Society, the Library of Congress and The School of Visual Arts.
 His artwork is exhibited at and represented by Chicago's Jean Albano Gallery.
 In 1996, Feiffer donated his papers and several hundred original cartoons and book illustrations to the Library of Congress.

 In 2014, Feiffer published Kill My Mother: A Graphic Novel through Liveright Publishing, which was named a Vanity Fair Best Book of 2014 and a Kirkus Reviews Best Fiction Book of 2014.
+Research assistants provided period detail for the story's 1930s and 40s settings, and Feiffer himself studied stills from Turner Classic Movies in order to "re-create the look of noir".
 In 2016, Feiffer published Cousin Joseph: A Graphic Novel, a prequel to Kill My Mother.
 Cousin Joseph was also published through Liveright Publishing, and was a New York Times Bestseller, named one of The Washington Post's Best Graphic Novels of the Year, and was nominated for the Lynd Ward Graphic Novel Prize.
 A third book in the series, The Ghost Script: A Graphic Novel, was published by Liveright in 2018.

 Feiffer's picture book for young readers, Rupert Can Dance, was published by FSG in 2014.